datacite/datacite-suggestions/README.md

 ## How to Submit a Suggestion
 1. Go to the [Discussions](https://github.com/datacite/datacite-suggestions/discussions) tab in DataCite Suggestions.
-> [!NOTE]
-> Suggestions should be added to [Github Discussions](https://github.com/datacite/datacite-suggestions/discussions), not Github Issues.
 2. We recommend first reviewing and searching the suggestions on the board to see if your suggestion has already been proposed.
 If it has, you can contribute to the existing discussion by upvoting the feedback or replying with your use case.
 3. Click "new Discussion."
 4. The Discussions board is divided into two categories: **General Suggestions** and **Metadata Schema Suggestions**.
 Select the category that best fits your suggestion.